Toronto Zoo: Notable births and hatches

 On Remembrance Day (November 11) of 2015, a female polar bear named Juno was born to mother, Aurora.
+Named for Juno Beach, Juno would be adopted by the Canadian Army and was granted the rank of Honorary Private, and was later promoted to Honorary Corporal on her first birthday and Honorary Master Corporal on her fifth birthday.

 On February 17, 2016, 11-year-old Indian rhinoceros Ashakiran, on loan from the Los Angeles Zoo, gave birth to a male named Nandu.
 With fewer than 3,555 left in the wild, Indian rhinos are classified as a vulnerable species.

 In May 2017, the Toronto Zoo had its first births of clouded leopards to mom, Parvati, and dad, Mingma.

 On July 17, 2017, a wood bison calf was born at the Toronto Zoo as a result of embryo transfer from a bison at the University of Saskatchewan.

-On May 1, 2021, three Amur tiger cubs were born to mom, Mayzira, with one surviving.
+On May 1, 2021, three Amur tiger cubs were born, with one surviving.

+On June 13, 2024, two red panda cubs were born.

 Scientific contributions

 The Toronto Zoo has conducted extensive reproduction research on wood bison (Bison bison athabascae), in an effort to find means of supporting wild populations in northwestern Canada which may be reproductively compromised due to disease.
 In July 2015, two wood bison calves were born as the result of artificial insemination using frozen-thawed sperm that had been collected from a male wood bison in Elk Island, Alberta, in 1980.
 On July 17, 2017, a wood bison calf was born at the Toronto Zoo as a result of embryo transfer from a bison at the University of Saskatchewan.